CactiLab/BYOTee-Build-Your-Own-TEEs/getting_started.md

 12. Press the `RESET` button on the board to reset it.
 You should now see the board boot and enter a Linux shell.
 13. `cd` to the `music` folder.
-14. Run the `./miPod` application, and run `help` to see a list of all possible commands.
+14. Run the `./Untrusted_app` application, and run `help` to see a list of all possible commands.

 ## Working With the Xilinx Tools
 You can launch `vivado` to modify the reference implementation programmable logic (PL).
 `vivado` will also allow you to generate the bitstream and export the hardware to the SDK.
-The SDK can be launched from Vivado, or directly from the command line to allow you to modify the DRM project runing on the MicroBlaze and the miPod project running on the Linux side.
+The SDK can be launched from Vivado, or directly from the command line to allow you to modify the DRM project runing on the MicroBlaze and the Untrusted_app project running on the Linux side.

 ### SDK Development Tips

 When first opening the SDK GUI, the project workspace should be set to the `mb/` directory.
-Import all three projects (Cora-Z7-07S, drm_audio_fw, and drm_audio_fw_bsp) and then import the miPod project.
+Import all three projects (Cora-Z7-07S, drm_audio_fw, and drm_audio_fw_bsp) and then import the Untrusted_app project.
 All four projects should appear in the Project Explorer to the left.
 If the initial build fails, select `Project > Clean...` to clean and rebuild the project.